HOME • SEARCH • EMAIL • ABOUT

 Wound Healing / Whole Plant:

-Study of whole plant extracts on two wound models (excision wound model and incision wound model) showed wound healing properties comparable with Providine iodine.
+Study of whole plant extracts on two wound models (excision wound model and incision wound model) showed wound healing properties comparable with Providone iodine.
 The aqueous extract was found to be more effective.
 (9)

 Antioxidant: